Updated: Nov 3

 Once again, off the charts.

-Although Morozko Forge was still a month away from its first sale, I'd been practicing deliberate cold exposure with ice baths for over a year, and the anabolic hormonal benefits thus far had been practically miraculous.
+Although Morozko Forge was still a month away from its first sale, I'd been practicing deliberate cold exposure for almost a year, and the anabolic hormonal benefits thus far had been practically miraculous.

 Studies that investigate the relationship between cold exposure and testosterone in men are rare.
 The few that do typically show that an ice bath will reduce total T levels for at least an hour.